Kipsigis people: Community politics

 The Kipsigis community is a rich political arena.
 The Kipsigis present themselves in a united political front along with their kin, the Kalenjin mass.
-With the leadership of Daniel Moi, Kalenjin community took a leftist form and were in favour of divolved governance under the alias, Majimboism.
-When Moi became the president of Kenya, Kalenjins shifted to a right wing front with solemn support for Moi and his government.
+With the leadership of Daniel Moi, Kalenjin community took a leftist form and were in favour of devolved governance under the alias Majimboism.
+When Moi became the president of Kenya, Kalenjins shifted to a right-wing front with solemn support for Moi and his government.
 During Moi's regime, incidences of politically motivated violence took place and Kipsigis for the most part were touted as perpetrators.
-Under Mwai Kibaki, Kipsigis and Kalenjin in entirety took a passive political approach which then bounced back to a roller coaster of leftist and right wing support in alliagence to the rising star of Kalenjin Politics, Dr. William Samoei Ruto.
+Under Mwai Kibaki, Kipsigis and Kalenjin in entirety took a passive political approach which then bounced back to a roller coaster of leftist and right-wing support in allegiance to the rising star of Kalenjin Politics, Dr. William Samoei Ruto.